-Lesley Vance has been the subject of solo exhibitions at the FLAG Art Foundation, New York (2012); Bowdoin College Museum of Art, Bowdoin, Maine (2012); and The Huntington Library, Art Collections, and Botanical Gardens, San Marino, California (with Ricky Swallow, 2012).
-Her work has been featured in numerous group exhibitions, such as Aftereffect: O’Keeffe and Contemporary Painting, Museum of Contemporary Art Denver, Colorado (2019); Painter Painter, Walker Art Center, Minneapolis (2013); and Whitney Biennial 2010, Whitney Museum of American Art, New York.
-Her paintings are in the public collections of the Dallas Museum of Art; Museum of Modern Art, New York; Metropolitan Museum of Art, New York; Milwaukee Art Museum; San Francisco Museum of Modern Art; Whitney Museum of American Art, New York; Los Angeles County Museum of Art; and Hammer Museum, Los Angeles, among many others.
-In 2019, Gregory R. Miller & Co published a monograph surveying the last five years of Vance’s work.
-She lives and works in Los Angeles.
+Lesley Vance has been the subject of solo exhibitions at the FLAG Art Foundation, New York (2012); Bowdoin College Museum of Art, Bowdoin, Maine (2012); and Huntington Library, Art Collections, and Botanical Gardens, San Marino, California (with Ricky Swallow, 2012).
+Her work has been featured in numerous group exhibitions, such as Aftereffect: O’Keeffe and Contemporary Painting, Museum of Contemporary Art Denver (2019); Painter Painter, Walker Art Center, Minneapolis (2013); and Whitney Biennial 2010, Whitney Museum of American Art, New York.
+Her work is in the permanent collections of the Dallas Museum of Art; Museum of Modern Art, New York; Metropolitan Museum of Art, New York; Milwaukee Art Museum; San Francisco Museum of Modern Art; Whitney Museum of American Art, New York; Los Angeles County Museum of Art; and Hammer Museum, Los Angeles, among many others.
+In 2019, Gregory R. Miller & Co. published a monograph surveying the last five years of Vance’s work.
+Vance lives and works in Los Angeles.